 Don’t fall for these common misconceptions.
-Here’s what to know during Medicare Open Enrollment.
+Here’s what to know during Medicare's Annual Enrollment Period.

 Count Medicare as one of those parts of life that everyone has thoughts on.